alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 23. What is transaction isolation level?
 24. What is difference between partition key and index in MongoDB?
 25. How to use MongoDB in your application?
+26. Did you use cursor?
+27. Did you use triggers?

 JavaScript and Angular, React